In This Article

 Traditional: Leather / Modern: Crystal

 For your third year together, you can go for leather (representing the tough, lasting nature of your relationship) or crystal (which is shiny, like your marriage.)
 Obviously you can get a bit kinky with the leather—no judgments—but most gifts you’ll find are more of the journal/suitcase/wallet type.
 For a combination of fashionable and utilitarian, opt for one of these pairs of gloves that are elegant and also work with touch screens.
-If you want to combine the traditions, there’s always the option of getting bespoke leather coasters for $25 and Waterford crystal cocktail glasses for $100, because three years certainly deserves another toast.
+If you want to combine the traditions, there’s always the option of getting leather coasters and cocktail glasses ($16 per glass), because three years certainly deserves another toast.

 4 Year Anniversary Gift